Main contents start here

 (A) Transport Equipment Industry

-(b) In 2017, production and shipments increased by 5.4 percent and 4.8 percent, respectively, from the previous year, representing their second consecutive year of increase.
-These increases (in both production and shipments) were due to an increase in "passenger cars", "motor vehicle parts", etc.
+(b) In 2018, production and shipments increased by 0.4 percent and 1.9 percent, respectively, from the previous year, representing their third consecutive year of increase.
+These increases (in both production and shipments) were due to an increase in "passenger cars", "car body and automobile parts", etc.

 (B) Production Machinery Industry

-(b) In 2017, production and shipments increased by 11.7 percent and 11.4 percent, respectively, from the previous year, representing their first increase in two years.
-These increases (in both production and shipments) were due to an increase in "semiconductor and flat-panel display manufacturing equipment", "engineering and construction machinery", etc.
+(b) In 2018, production and shipments increased by 5.1 percent and 4.7 percent, respectively, from the previous year, representing their second consecutive year of increase.
+The increase in production was due to an increase in "semiconductor and flat-panel display manufacturing equipment", "metal forming machinery", etc. The increase in shipments was due to an increase in "semiconductor and flat-panel display manufacturing equipment", "construction and mining machinery", etc.

 (C) Electrical Machinery, Equipment and Supplies Industry